OllyLarkinFYP/FYP/front-end/vide/README.md

-# VIDE README
+# VIDE

 VIDE is an extension allowing editing and simulating of a Verilog subset.
+More details can be found on GitHub: https://github.com/OllyLarkinFYP/FYP/tree/main/front-end/vide.